Eoin Roche: Bride Rovers

 Roche joined the Bride Rovers club at a young age and played in all grades at juvenile and underage levels.
 On 9 December 2018, he was at midfield when the Bride Rovers under-21 team qualified for the Under-21 A Championship final.
 Roche ended the game with a winners' medal after the 1-14 to 1-10 defeat of CLoughduv.

 On 22 April 2018, Roche made his first appearance for the Bride Rovers senior team in the 2018 Cork Senior Championship.
 He scored 1-01 from play in the 4-21 to 2-13 defeat by Erin's Own.

 St Colman’s College, Fermoy

 Roche enjoyed much success during his tenure as a student at St. Colman's College, Fermoy.

 After winning the Cork Colleges U16A Hurling County title in third year.
 Roche stepped up to represent both the Colleges Junior and Senior teams in his 4th year “transition year”.
-He was appointed captain of the Junior team along side his twin brother Brian in the 2016/17 campaign.
-A team primed with 14 transition year students on the starting 15 would win the school its first Dean Ryan Cup U16.5A Munster Colleges Hurling Championship title after a stunning replay win over a talented Thurles CBS outfit ended 2-12 to 1-13.
+He was appointed captain of the Junior team alongside his twin brother Brian in the 2016/17 campaign.
+A team primed with 14 transition year students on the starting 15 would win the school its first Dean Ryan Cup title after a stunning replay win over a talented Thurles CBS outfit ended 2-12 to 1-13.
 This win was hugely important for the Colleges ambitions to return to the top table as it was a first Dean Ryan Cup success since the 2002/03 school year when boarders were still part of the Colleges teams.